Holographic fluids: a thermodynamic road to quantum physics: Acknowledgments

-The work was supported by the grants National Research, Development and Innovation Office – FK134277.
-The support of TKP is acknowledged.
-The authors thank Robert Kovács and Mátyás Szűcs for valuable discussions.
+This work was supported by a grant from the National Research, Development and Innovation Office (FK134277).
+The authors thank Robert Kovács, Mátyás Szűcs and Srbljub Simi\'c for valuable discussions.

-The research reported in this paper and carried out BME has been supported by the NRDI Fund (TKP2020 NC, Grant No. BME-NCS) based on the charter of bolster issued by the NRDI Office under the auspices of the Ministry for Innovation and Technology.
+The research reported in this paper has been supported by the NRDI Fund (TKP2020 NC, Grant No. BME-NCS) based on the charter of bolster issued by the NRDI Office under the auspices of the Ministry for Innovation and Technology.